What Guides Us

 The CCMP presents 39 actions to sustain progress in bay restoration through the year 2027.
-The CCMP addresses historical challenges – such as reducing nutrient pollution and restoring key habitats – as well as new or emerging concerns such as impacts of climate change.
+It addresses lingering historical challenges – such as reducing nutrient pollution and restoring key habitats – while also turning attention towards new or emerging concerns – such as impacts of climate change.
 Important goals and challenges for the 2017-2027 timeframe include:

 - Maintaining at least 38,000 acres of seagrass by continuing to manage nitrogen loadings to the bay;

 - Improving water quality in Old Tampa Bay through better management of freshwater inflow and removal of physical barriers to tidal circulation;

 - Expanding our knowledge of the sources, distribution and ecological effects of new contaminants of concern such as personal care products, pharmaceuticals and microplastics;

 - Reducing municipal sewer overflows and the occurrence of harmful algal blooms in the bay;